beethoreven/Android_ToDoAppUITest/README.md

 # Android_ToDoAppUITest

 This code run for to-do app UI test.
-Following steps describes how to run it with emulator.
+Following steps describe how to run it with emulator.
-Before ready to test, instal Android SDK and prepare your emulator device in Android AVD manager to build the app and test.
+Before ready to test, install Android SDK and prepare your emulator device in Android AVD manager to build the app and test.
 For my example, use Pixel_3a_API_30_x86.

 1. Change directiry to any place you want to put the test file.
 And git clone to get ToDoListUITests.swift here.

 >git clone git@github.com:beethoreven/iOS_ToDoAppUITest.git

-2. Change directiry to any place you want to put the to do app project.
+2. Change directiry to any place you want to put the to-do app project.
 Since it provide many branches to pull, I use todo-mvp branch.

 >git clone git@github.com:denyszelenchuk/architecture-samples.git
 >git checkout todo-mvp